 I Bought Items to Organize Our Home

 Actually, all I bought was some velvet flocked hangers once I did my closet cleanout and wanted consistent hangers.
-I also ordered two gadgets to hang bikes on the walls since we store Karl and Emerson's road bikes indoors.
+I also ordered two gadgets to hang bikes on the walls since we store our family road bikes indoors.
 And because I don't know where else to put this, I bought a grow bulb for our seedlings for the vegetable garden.
 We put the bulb into a lamp we already owned.